 In 2014, the Government of Australia made a momentous decision to define a cloud first focus for the nation, by creating the Australian Government Cloud Computing Policy.
 The primary objective being to digitise key citizen functions that need easy accessibility while guaranteeing safety and security of the data involved.
-Through this policy, the Government aims at consolidating the nation’s fragmented IT infrastructure via cloud architecture.
-Due to the innate nature of the cloud itself, it can help the Government increase the speed of delivering new platforms, allowing for continuous improvement and provide easier access to services.
-It can also reduce the effort required for maintenance, allowing agencies to refocus that effort into improving service delivery.
-Finally, Government entities would be able to get the space to innovate by leveraging the massive data storage capacity and augmented flexibility, provided by this policy.
+Through this policy, the Government aims to consolidate the nation’s fragmented IT infrastructure via cloud architecture.

 While security is always a key consideration for organisations moving to the cloud, Government cloud requirements are even more stringent.
 After all, we live in a world where trust in Government is easily lost and hard to gain.